brson/being-rust/outline.md

 ## Outline

-- Pre-roll
-- Greeting
+- Being Rust (title)
-- Overview of session
+- Session Overview
   - Caution: WIP
   - About me (brief)
+  - About you
-- Rust hype
+- Hype!
   - Rust elevator pitch
   - Rust users
   - Quotes and press
   - Live memory-safety demo
-- Q&A
   - Quick Tour
   - Q&A
 - Rust History
   - Q&A
 - How I work with Rust
   - Q&A
 - How to learn Rust
   - Crucial concepts
   - Mindset